-Adfenix to rise again as Realforce
+Adfenix to Rise Again as Realforce

-Following two key acquisitions, property marketing platform, Adfenix, adopts a new name as a first-of-its-kind Marketing Operations platform for the property industry.
+Following two key acquisitions, Real Estate marketing company, Adfenix, adopts a new name as a first-of-its-kind Marketing Operations platform for real estate.

-/EIN News/ -- GOTHENBURG, Sweden, March 20, 2023 (GLOBE NEWSWIRE) -- Used by thousands of estate agencies around the world, Adfenix has long been known for its high-performing social media advertising campaigns and lead-generation capabilities.
+/EIN News/ -- GOTHENBURG, Sweden, March 20, 2023 (GLOBE NEWSWIRE) -- Used by thousands of real estate brokerages around the world, Adfenix has long been known for its high-performing social media advertising campaigns and lead-generation capabilities.

 In acquiring customer data company Quedro and media management company Brandkeeper over the last 18 months, Adfenix made it clear that it had ambitions beyond social media advertising.